Cup holders have evolved from being a curiosity to a critical necessity in todayís automobiles.

 Position the bracket in the desired location, mark and drill a hole that will bolt the bracket to the door arm rest using the existing door arm's bolt. (red arrow photograph below)

-Counter sink the pop Revit holes on the bracket.
-Revit the bracket to the cup holder.
+Counter sink the pop revit holes on the bracket.
+Rivet the bracket to the cup holder.
 File down the heads of the pop rivets.
 Although not absolutely necessary, it will help in providing a smooth surface for the next step. >

 To protect the arm rest from the bracket I decided to glue a leather backing where the bracket would come in contact to the door arm.
 Cut the leather to the approximate size of the bracket.
-Apply contact cement to the bracket and underside of the leather patch. (red arrows) and wait 15 minutes.
+Apply contact cement to the bracket and underside of the leather patch. (red arrows photograph below) and wait 15 minutes.

 Apply leather to bracket.
 You only have one shot at this, donít screw it up.
 Trim leather to the size of the bracket. (red arrow) The final result should look like the photographs below.

-Use a punch tool to punch a hole through the leather for the bolt to attach the bracket to the door's arm rest. (blue arrows) Red arrows show rivet positions.
+(Photograph below) Use a punch tool to punch a hole through the leather for the bolt to attach the bracket to the door's arm rest. (green arrows).
+Red arrows show revit positions.